-The Trial Innovation Network (TIN) is new collaborative initiative amongst Clinical and Translational Science Award (CTSA) institutions in which the primary objective is to enhance multi-site trial operations by leveraging the resources and collective expertise of CTSA members to provide complementary services for all aspects of proposal development and execution.
-The TIN mission is to address critical roadblocks in clinical research and accelerate the translation of novel interventions into life-saving therapies.
+The Trial Innovation Network (TIN) was created in 2016 as a collaborative initiative amongst Clinical and Translational Science Award (CTSA) institutions.
+The primary objective is to enhance multi-site trial operations by leveraging the resources and collective expertise of CTSA members to provide complementary services for all aspects of proposal development and execution.

 The TIN has a two-fold functionality: it is a pathway connecting OSU and Nationwide Children’s Hospital investigators to potential collaborators from other CTSA institutions and resources to strengthen their proposals and to execute proposals better, faster, and more cost-effectively.
 In addition, the TIN facilitates strategic partnerships by assisting investigators from other CTSA institutions to identify collaborators at OSU and Nationwide Children’s Hospital based on targeted feasibility assessments.

 The TIN is comprised of three key organizational partners: